semaki2000/PyTeRor/README.md

 ## TODO
+0. Check name of class is correct for clones.
+Should be 'Test...'.

 1. Currently we refactor into the 'first occurence' (whatever nicad gives us first.).
 Can cause problem with undefined variables.
 Better idea to refactor into last occuring clone?